 All laboratories (regardless of their location) that test Los Angeles County residents must register with the California Department of Public health (CDPH).

 Only tests with emergency use authorizations (EUA) from the FDA should be used for patient care.
-A wide variety of molecular tests (nucleic acid detection or PCR), antigen tests, and SARS-CoV-2 serologic tests now have EUA.
+A wide variety of molecular tests, antigen tests, and SARS-CoV-2 serologic tests now have EUA.

 A list of EUA authorized serology tests plus performance information can be found here.